NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - Logical identifier for the bundle.
      - Yes
    * - context_products
-     - Provides a list of required context products that are not available in the registered context products.
+     - Provides the location of a file that lists required context products that are not available in the registered context products.
 More information below.
      - No